2311ajay/nextjs-google-maps/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+This simple web App uses a number of open source projects to work properly:
 - [NEXT.JS] - Great for its easy to use structure and large template selection!
 - [react-google-maps/api] - Awesome library to handle almost any functionality of Google Maps API!
 - [react-hot-toast] - My favourite way of handling notifications on a webpage!